EndPointCorp/end-point-blog/2022/09/dotnet6-postgresql-and-linux.md

 ### Updating the config file

-The final task to connect to Posgres is to update the `appsettings.json` file with a connection string.
+The final task to connect to Postgres is to update the `appsettings.json` file with a connection string.
 Since I used Postgres.app to install Postgres, my connection string is simple.
 The username is the same as my Mac, and there is no password.
 Here is the full file:

 ```
 {